Fact Sheet 16:

 - Bankruptcies.
 Bankruptcies are public record.
 However, employers cannot discriminate against applicants because they have filed for bankruptcy.
 (11 USC §525)

 Although these laws should prevent an employer from considering certain information, there is no realistic way for the applicant to determine whether such information will be revealed in a background check.
-This is particularly true for investigations conducted online where the information obtained from online information brokers might not be verified for accuracy or completeness.
+This is particularly true for investigations conducted online where the information obtained might not be verified for accuracy or completeness.

 Can an employment application ask about things that should not be reported?